 4D Group Leader

-Our group is led by Dr Duncan Astle.
+Our group is led by Professor Duncan Astle.

-Duncan is a Programme Leader at the MRC Cognition and Brain Sciences Unit, University of Cambridge.
+Duncan is the Gnodde Goldman Sachs Professor of Neuroinformatics at the Department of Psychiatry, and a Programme Leader at the MRC Cognition and Brain Sciences Unit, University of Cambridge.

 He is also a Fellow and Director of Studies at Robinson College.
 He is the Chair of the University of Cambridge's LGBT+ Staff Network, and a member of the MRC's Neuroscience and Mental Health Board.

 The 4D research group captures a broad programme of developmental cognitive neuroscience.
 A hallmark of this science has been methodological innovations for understanding neural systems in childhood, how they are linked with developmental disorder, and how they respond to intervention.

 This programme of work has been supported by the Royal Society, the British Academy, the Medical Research Council, the Economic and Social Research Council and multiple charitable foundations.